What does it take to implement content marketing effectively in a larger organization?

 That makes sense: any business initiative that stands a chance of success requires resources, but it’s my observation that the survey data misses an important point: marketing leadership.

-Content marketing isn’t something that the CMO can simply delegate to a team to go figure out – the way many did with social media.
-Or if a team is tasked with figuring it out, delegate that task knowing it’s a likely path to a long list of recurring meetings, slide presentations, and indecision.
+Content marketing isn’t something the CMO can just hand off to a team and expect them to figure it out, like many did with social media.
+If a team is assigned to tackle it, passing off that responsibility often leads to a long list of meetings, slide presentations, and uncertainty.

 Effective content marketing requires active participation from digitally proficient leaders empowered to make a decision.
 A little personal experience in trying to build an audience will go a long way.